CR96/drug-discovery/README.md

 5. Modify `run.sh` to reference the correct configuration file for your receptor protein.
 Execute the script.
 If running on a local system, be aware that screening a large number of compounds will take a long time.
 See the next section for instructions on setting up parallel processing on a cluster or grid-based setup.
 A log file containing binding energies for each complex will be generated in `log`.

+6. Execute `vina_screen_get_top.py #`, with `#` being the number of top results you want to list.
+This will print the filenames of the docked structures with the lowest binding energies of those generated.
+These names can be redirected to a text file if desired; for example, a text file `top_results.txt` with the top 100 results can be generated using the command `vina_screen_get_top.py 100 > top_results.txt`.

+    **Note:** This is a Python 2 script.
+It will not work if run using Python 3.

 ## Parallel Processing
 Documentation will be prepared soon.